431 Fifth Street NE

 .

 Virgil Whyte, a symphony and pop music percussionist aspiring to take the Phil Spitalny "all girl" band concept into the swing and bee-bop era, initially recruited home town musicians from Racine.
-He expanded his union band, recruiting in Chicago and nation-wide through classified ads in Downbeat Magazine.
-After a successful summer of 1944 at the Riviera at Lake Geneva, the band auditioned in Chicago with booker Ralph Williams.
-He immediately engaged them for a combination camp tour and theater tour, primarily one nighters and well neigh impossible skips arranged by Joe Glaser of New York and Ted Kemp's Southern Attractions of Charlotte, North Carolina.
-Then Williams booked the band for its rigorous USO tour 1945-46.
-Organizers in New York added specialty acts like "Schlepperman" and the Wilfred May (Mae) Trio of hoop throwing acrobats to create a lively variety show rooted in the vaudeville tradition but well sparked with the latest pop and jive music sounds.
-The young band members were so exposed to the comedy of Sam Hearn, aka Shlepperman of the Jack Benny radio show, they committed his routine to memory.
-One of the band members, Alice Smaus of Kenosha, Wisconisn corresponded with Hearn and reprised his routines on local stages until her death in 2001.
+He expanded his card-carrying union band, recruiting in Chicago and nation-wide through classified ads in Downbeat Magazine.
+After a successful summer of 1944 at the Riviera at Lake Geneva, Wisconsin, the band auditioned in Chicago with booker Ralph Williams.
+He immediately engaged them for a combination camp tour and theater tour, primarily one-nighters and well neigh impossible skips arranged by Joe Glaser of New York and Ted Kemp's Southern Attractions of Charlotte, North Carolina.

-Sam Hearn animated Hecht's knowledge of the Racine band of his childhood haunt with anecdotes.
-He was for a time a character actor in Hollywood, appearing in Hecht's 1940 film Angels Over Broadway.
-Hecht later heard details about the "tall crazy blonde women" from Hearn and incorporated a remark about the blondes and about losing luggage in Kenosha into Spectre of the Rose.
+Sam Hearn was for a time a character actor in Hollywood, appearing in Hecht's 1940 film Angels Over Broadway.
+Hecht later heard details about the "tall crazy blonde women" from Hearn and incorporated a remark about escaping the blondes and losing luggage in Kenosha into an early scene Spectre of the Rose.

-Back to the band: When an astonished Virgil Whyte was drafted off the tour-- USO service was supposed to be exempt--his sister, drummer Alice Whyte, with whom he concluded many shows with vigorous sibling drum battles, took over the musical direction of the band.
-General management was handled by USO assigned tour manager Alan Bode, while Trudy Whyte managed the bookwork in Racine, where she was looking after the author of this web site, then a kintergarder.
-Virgil Whyte served in th 75th Qm.
+Back to the band: When an astonished Virgil Whyte was drafted off the tour-- USO service was supposed to be exempt--his sister, drummer Alice Whyte ne Wojtecki, with whom Virgil concluded many shows with vigorous sibling drum battles, took over the musical direction of the band.
+General management was handled by the USO- assigned tour manager Alan Bode, while Virgil's wife Trudy Whyte managed the bookwork in Racine, where she was looking after the author of this web site, then a kintergardener.
+Virgil Whyte served in the 75th Qm.
 Trg.
 Co, 14th Battalion at Fort Lee Virginia and the 443 ASF Band at Jefferson Barracks, Missouri.
 Upon discharge in 1946, Whyte returned to his band and continued to maintain the pace and the geographical sweep of his band, touring as Virgil Whyte's Musigals.
+After that tour Alice Whyte in 1949 joined four other women to form the Vadel Quintette, playing light jazz from their own arrangements in Chicago in a Chicago supper club, the Dominique Lounge, into the 1950s.
+In 1956 she started her Racine store Whyte Apparel.

-Ben Hecht, New York screenwriter and Hollywood screenwriter was in his youth a screenwriter in Chicago in the mid 1910s.
+Ben Hecht, New York screenwriter and Hollywood screenwriter began writing film scanrios while a Chicago journalist in the mid 1910s.

 See more about his early career and his Chicago Daily News stories about the early film industry, in print at the Snickersnee Press.